 There is a very compassionate process for those parents, who through genuine financial hardship are unable to pay all or part of the College fees.
-Such cases are considered by the Business Manager, the Principal.Confidentiality is assured and documentation will be required.
+Such cases are considered by the Principal and Business Manager; confidentiality is assured and documentation will be required.

 Pursuit of Non-Payment of Fees

 The College will pursue payment of fees where no arrangement has been made for delayed settlement.
 This can ultimately mean the use of a debt collection agency or the legal system, where requests by the College for payment of school fees have failed.

 Withdrawal from School

 Ten school weeks notice of withdrawal of a student from the College is required.
 Upon withdrawal, parents remain liable for a weekly pro-rata portion of all fees up to the withdrawal date or a date ten weeks after notice is given whichever is the latest.
-Notice of withdrawal must be made in writing to the Principal, not to any other member of school staff.
+Notice of withdrawal must be made in writing to the Principal.

 The College insures its own property.
 It does not insure the belongings of any student.